 Manuals normally have important phone numbers of the manufacturer or of approved maintenance personnel.
 When done reading through your manual, file it somewhere safe or keep it together with your cleaning kit.

-Hopefully, the information shared in this article has provided you with the insight you needed to keep your electric wheelchair running smoothly at all times.
-Please feel free to let us know if you have any questions or if you feel we need to add more of these maintenance related articles to our site.
+We hope you liked our article on maintenance tips to keep your electric wheelchair running smoothly, and that it was helpful.
+Please let us know if you have any questions or if you would like to see more of these types of articles to our site.

 We also have a special offer you can benefit from by taking 6% of your order.
 Simply enter coupon code EW6 at checkout and it will apply the discount.
 This offer won't be around long, so act soon!
 See product pages for details and if you have any questions feel free to give us a call at 800-682-9444 and one of our agents will be happy to assist you.
 We are open every day from 8AM - 8PM est!